 The sense of pride is pervasive at Wellington and the achievements of our students at all levels is reflected in our popularity as Sixth Form numbers continue to grow.
 The highest of standards and levels of performance, when measured against schools both locally and nationally, are a clear illustration of the value students and parents place on being part of Wellington School.
+Indeed, our most recent A Level examination results show that 26% of all grades were A/A and 60% were A-B. This gives us the very best 'ALPS 1' score, confirming that our students make among the best progress of any students in the country from Key Stage 4 to Key Stage 5.

 In our view, a school should not only be judged on those tangibles, such as results and facilities, but also on the preparedness of its students to succeed in later life.
-We believe we serve our students well and post-16 'destinations' would support this.

-The quality of provision in all its forms, the sheer dedication of students, staff and governors and the active engagement of parents, have all contributed to our School's success.
-Every member of the

-Wellington community is fully committed to maximising the achievement of each student.
+We believe we serve our students well with a range of curriculum enrichment and extra-curricular opportunities post-16 at Wellington and post-18 'destinations' would seem to support this.
+The quality of provision in all its forms, the sheer dedication of students, staff and governors and the active engagement of parents, have all contributed to our School's success; every member of the Wellington community is fully committed to maximising the achievement of each student.
 It is our aim to develop capable, confident and caring young people.

 You will be aware that these are interesting times in the world of education.
 What's more, it is an exciting phase in the evolution of Wellington School.
-I believe it is essential that every school builds its own distinct ethos and traditions over time vet also ensures that it is in a position to meet the needs of an ever-changing world.
-With that in mind, we elected to review our values, aims, mission statement and motto during the course of this past academic year.
-I will, briefly, share more of this with you this evening but our revised values of Honesty, Community, Fairness, Excellence and Endeavour are perhaps the most significant aspect, as they are the foundation of all that we do.
+I believe it is essential that every school builds its own distinct ethos and traditions over time yet also ensures that it is in a position to meet the needs of an ever-changing world.
+With that in mind, we recently elected to review our values, aims, mission statement and motto and I hope any visit to the school will provide ample evidence of the values of Honesty, Community, Fairness, Excellence and Endeavour, which provide a framework for all that we do.

-So, enough of the 'words', the best way for you to experience what our Sixth Form has to offer is, of course, to have a good look for yourselves, ask lots of questions of our Sixth Form team and ultimately I trust that you will be reassured that this is the best possible place to complete the 7 year journey to A Level and lay the foundation for whatever may lie ahead.
+So, enough of the 'words', the best way for you to experience what our Sixth Form has to offer is, of course, to have a good look for yourselves, ask lots of questions of our Sixth Form team and ultimately, I trust that you will be reassured that this is the best possible place to complete the 7-year journey to A Level and lay the foundation for whatever may lie ahead.